-The last seminar was conducted in Cooperstown, NY on September 16-20, 2019.
+The last seminar was conducted in Cooperstown, NY on October 3-6, 2022.
 The seminar was both a gas and hazardous liquid program.
-The next schedule seminar is scheduled the first week of October, 2022 at the same location.

-Has state confirmed transmission operators have submitted information into NPMS Info Only Info Only database along with changes made after original submission?
+11 Has state confirmed transmission operators have submitted information into NPMS Info Only Info Only database along with changes made after original submission?
+Info Only = No Points